 Door county is dotted with spiffy clean, quaint shore towns with names like Algoma, Egg Harbor, Fish Creek, Ephraim and Sister Bay.
 The peninsula also prides itself on its cherry orchards, and has a history of cherry growing that dates back to the 1800s.
 All those cherries have to be made into something, and you’ll find mouth-watering fresh jams, jellies, tarts, and pies for sale at countless roadside stands and stores.

-At the end of Door County, you can take a car ferry to Washington Island (we got the RV safely aboard – see below) and a passenger-only ferry after that will take you to Rock Island, a state park.
+At the end of Door County, you can take a car ferry to Washington Island, and from there a passenger-only ferry will take you to Rock Island State Park.

-Just outside of Milwaukee, we stopped in Cedarburg.
-I can best describe this town as a smaller version of St. Charles, MO.
-There were many Main Street stores and boutiques selling wares of various sorts.
-Eateries and cafes with pet friendly outdoor seating were in abundance.
+On our way to Door County from Milwaukee, we stopped in Cedarburg.
+Wandering Main Street, we window-shopped at stores and boutiques selling all kinds of goodies.
+Eateries and cafés with pet friendly outdoor seating were in abundance.
 And the Stonewall Pub allowed dogs inside!
 There was definitely a down-home feeling to this place that made our brief visit worthwhile.